TCM-Murray/The-Old-Almanacs/README.md

 ## Installation

 1. Download the modpack
-2. Extract it to: `AppData\Roaming\Balatro\Mods\` (Ensure that the latest lovely is correctly installed in the game's root folder)
+2. Extract it to: `AppData\Roaming\Balatro\Mods\`
+3. Ensure that the latest lovely is correctly installed in the game's root directory.
-3. Launch Balatro and enjoy!
+4. Launch Balatro.

 ## Dependencies